Back to all lessons

 By the end, you should be able to say:

-• Explain attention as weighted focus across tokens
+• Explain attention as weighted interaction across tokens rather than as vague focus

-• Describe the roles of queries, keys, and values at a high level
+• Describe queries, keys, and values at a high level and what role each plays

-• Explain why transformers handle context better than older sequence models
+• Explain why transformers handle long-range context better than older recurrent sequence models

 Think about this first

-In “The animal did not cross the street because it was tired,” what does “it” refer to, and which words help you decide?
+In the sentence 'The animal did not cross the street because it was tired,' what does 'it' refer to, and which other words in the sentence help you settle that reference?

 Words we will keep using